kellpossible/libgdx-atc-sim/docs/Building_Editing_Documentation.md

 ## Markdown Support

 This project's documentation supports the Sphinx default markup language of [reStructuredText](#restructuredtext-support) with .rst files, but it also supports Markdown with .md files.
-The preferred language for use in this documentation is Markdown, although reStructuredText statements can be inserted into the Markdown using a special method when neccessary.
+The preferred language for use in this documentation is Markdown, although reStructuredText statements can be inserted into the Markdown using a special method when necessary.

 Taken from John Gruber’s [website](http://daringfireball.net/projects/markdown/syntax#philosophy):